 First case of winter influenza identified

 The National Virus Reference Laboratory (NVRL) has identified the first case of influenza A virus this winter.
-The case was detected by a network of 54 sentinel general practices who report weekly on the number of patients with influenza-like illness.
+The case was detected by a network of 35 sentinel general practices who report weekly on the number of patients with flu like illness.

-The network was established by the Health Protection Surveillance Centre, in partnership with the Irish College of General Practitioners and the NVRL in 2000.
+The network was established by the National Disease Surveillance Centre, in partnership with the Irish College of General Practitioners and the NVRL.

-Commenting on the case, HPSC Specialist in Public Health Medicine, Dr Joan O'Donnell said that the first two confirmed cases of influenza this season have been detected even though overall influenza activity is low.
-In total, 150 laboratory confirmed cases of influenza were detected through the sentinel network during the 2007/2008 season, peaking in January 2008.
+Commenting on the case, NDSC specialist in public health medicine, Dr Joan O'Donnell said that like last year the first case has been detected early in the influenza season.
+Overall a total of 149 positive cases of influenza were detected through the sentinel network during the 2003/2004 season, peaking in November 2003.

-"As we enter the influenza season it is recommended that people in high-risk groups get vaccinated against influenza.
-These include:
+"As we enter the flu season it is recommended that people in high-risk groups get vaccinated against influenza.

-People including children with severe illness such as chronic heart disease, chronic lung disease and diabetes
+- People with severe illness such as chronic heart disease, chronic lung disease and diabetes

 "The symptoms of influenza infection usually develop over a matter of a few hours and include a high temperature, sore muscles, dry cough, headache and sore throat.
 This is different from the common cold, which tends to come on more gradually and usually includes a runny nose and a normal temperature.
 Anyone in the high risk categories who develops influenza symptoms should contact their GP."